Let CAA Real Property Services help you determine if you can eliminate your PMI

 A 20% down payment is usually the standard when getting a mortgage.
 Considering the risk for the lender is often only the difference between the home value and the sum remaining on the loan, the 20% adds a nice buffer against the costs of foreclosure, selling the home again, and typical value fluctuations in the event a purchaser defaults.

-During the recent mortgage upturn of the mid 2000s, it became widespread to see lenders making deals with down payments of 10, 5 or sometimes 0 percent.
-A lender is able to endure the increased risk of the reduced down payment with Private Mortgage Insurance or PMI.
-PMI protects the lender if a borrower defaults on the loan and the value of the home is less than what is owed on the loan.
+The market was working with down payments down to 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
+A lender is able to handle the added risk of the low down payment with Private Mortgage Insurance or PMI.
+This added policy guards the lender if a borrower is unable to pay on the loan and the value of the home is less than the loan balance.

-The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
-Smart home owners can get off the hook sooner than expected.
-The law designates that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.
+The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
+Wise homeowners can get off the hook sooner than expected.
+The law states that, upon request of the homeowner, the PMI must be abandoned when the principal amount reaches just 80 percent.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: